Local Number Portability Best Practices

 For simple wireline and intermodal ports as described in Best Practices 47 and 62 respectively, it is the intent of the LNPA WG to consolidate the information and present it as follows in its condensed form.
 Further, for non-simple ports, it is the position of the LNPA WG that the following minimum thresholds and processing timelines shall apply.
 NOTE: The following are subject to applicable state guidelines and unless otherwise negotiated between the involved Service Providers.

-Simple (Chart 1 & 2) 1 4 1 or 2
+Simple (Chart 1 & 2) 1 4

 (When requested by New Service Provider)